Churchill's Nazi "kill lists" for covert army revealed

 Rowboat, car, mailboat, three trains and a taxi...

 The wartime journey began on the day Britain declared war against Hitler.
 From the Hebrides to the Cotswolds involved rowing a mile to the Isle of Mull, driving to the mailboat port and a three-hour sea crossing to Oban.
-Here, teenager Deborah Mitford and her travelling companions, a nanny goat, a whippet and a Labrador, […]
+Here, teenager Deborah Mitford and her travelling companions, a nanny goat, a Whippet and a Labrador, […]

 My ancestor assassinated the US president